 Buying a piece of land is one of the most critical aspects of building.
-It is the place that your dream home will rest upon for a lifetime, therefore it is important to absorb as much knowledge before you ever put a deposit on a piece of land for sale.
+It is the place that your dream home will rest upon for a lifetime; therefore, it is important to absorb as much knowledge as possible before you ever put a deposit on a piece of land for sale.

-2).
-What is the area going to be like in 10 years?
-Does it have a sustainable infrastructure, or is the community destined to struggle with time?
-No one can be a fortune teller, but you should study the history of the area for any revealing tell-tale signs that may determine the worth of your property further down the line.
-If recent malls and housing developments have been springing up nearby; that’s a good sign of growth.
+- What is the area going to be like in 10 years?
+Does it have sustainable infrastructure, or is the community destined to struggle with time?
+No one can be a fortune-teller, but you should study the history of the area for any revealing tell-tale signs that may determine the worth of your property further down the line.
+If recent malls and housing developments have been springing up nearby, that’s a good sign of growth.

-3).
-Anyone who is considering buying land needs to look at the overall value of the land and compare it with all of the options.
-Look for intangibles; like wide open areas, land that can be used for farming, industry or even other real estate opportunities
+- Anyone who is considering buying land needs to look at the overall value of the land and compare it with all the options.
+Look for intangibles, like wide open areas or land that can be used for farming, industry, or even other real estate opportunities.

-4).
-How accessible is the land you’re going to buy?
+- How accessible is the land you’re going to buy?
 For example, if you live too far out in the woods, it could cost you a pretty penny to hire builders who will charge for extra travel and materials.
-It could also cost more to heat, snow removal, road improvements, etc. It may not be a good thing if the land is too isolated.
+It could also cost more for heat, snow removal, road improvements, etc. It may not be a good thing if the land is too isolated.

-5).
-If at all possible, try to rent property in the area before you buy the land.
-Doing this will allow you to get to know the community see if it’s really somewhere you want to live.
+- If at all possible, try to rent property in the area before you buy the land.
+Doing this will allow you to get to know the community and see if it’s really somewhere you want to live.

-8).
-Research the parcel’s background to see if it has a hidden history; such as hazardous waste accidents, ghost stories or any other weird circumstances.
-Make sure it has a clean title, as well.
+- Research the parcel’s background to see if it has a hidden history, such as hazardous waste accidents, ghost stories, or any other weird circumstances.
+Make sure it has a clean title as well.